Back to blog

 Below 40 Wrong tool for 2026 requirements.
 Look elsewhere.

 The most common pattern we see: teams score their current tools at 40-55 and are surprised how many criteria they have been accepting as "good enough."
 Running the scorecard makes the gap visible and the decision objective.
+Browse real campaign examples to see what a high-scoring tool delivers in practice.

 Stop choosing tools based on demos.
 Start choosing based on data.